Outcome-Based Experiential Learning (OBEL) Framework

 - Download the planning template with outcomes and factors

-- Sign up for early alert for webinars
+- Sign up for an early alert for webinars

 - Informing conversations with stakeholders to unpack broad goal statements of “for careers” or “for better learning”.